joshuacox/joshuacox.github.io/_posts/2017-01-20-BruteForceDomainSearch.md

 * This is the number of seconds to sleep once we hit the throttle

+`--forks`

+* This is the number of parallel processes to fork

 `--tld`

 * This is the Top Level Domain (e.g. '.com') to hit the Nameservers with before sleeping